Disclosure

 • To keep confidential any information gained in confidence, unless disclosure is required by law or duty to a client, the information becomes public knowledge, or disclosure is authorized in writing;

-Further, even if you are working with a licensee who is not your agent, there are many things that the licensee may do to assist you, the customer.
+Further, even if you are working with a licensee who is not your agent, there are many things that the licensee may do to assist you.
 Some examples are:

 • Provide information about properties;